Ensemble Time-Dependent Density Functional Theory

-To see the myriad ways ETDDFT can be used, begin with the usual approach in TDDFT, namely to use one's favorite ground-state XC functional, producing a static approximation to $f\xc$.
-Pole prediction often yields good approximations to low-lying optical excitations, but misses double excitations, which require frequency dependent kernels~\cite{Maitra2002,Maitra2004,Maitra2022}.
-On the other hand, one can also use the adiabatic kernel in the ACFDT formula, to find (typically poor and expensive) approximations for the ground-state $E\c$.
+To see the myriad ways ETDDFT can be used, begin with the usual approach in TDDFT, namely to use a ground-state XC functional, producing a static approximation to $f\xc$.
+Pole prediction often yields good approximations to low-lying optical excitations, but misses double excitations, which require frequency dependent kernels\kim{~\cite{DarMai-JCP-23,CZMB04,Maitra2004,Maitra2022,Dar2025}}.
+On the other hand, one can also use the adiabatic kernel in the \kim{ ACFDT} formula, \kim{ to find approximations} for the ground-state $E\c$.
 With ETDDFT, because $\chi\s$ depends on $\mathbf{w}$, the pole-predictions now yield approximate transitions for every valid set of ensemble weights, reducing to the TDDFT results when $\mathbf{w}\rightarrow0$.
-On the other hand, the ensemble predictions from the ACFDT {\em also} yield transition frequencies among members of the ensemble for every set of valid weights, including transitions between unoccupied states (which can be very useful~\cite{DarRoyMai-JPCL-23,DarMai-JCP-23}, but usually require higher-order TDDFT response~\cite{DarBarMai-PRL-24,Dar2023}).
+On the other hand, the ensemble predictions from the \kim{ ACFDT} {\em also} yield transition frequencies among members of the ensemble for every set of valid weights, including transitions between unoccupied states (which can be very useful~\cite{DarRoyMai-JPCL-23,DarMai-JCP-23}, but usually require higher-order TDDFT response~\cite{DarBarMai-PRL-24,Dar2023}).

-{\bf Illustrations}: We illustrate ETDDFT on the 2-site Hubbard model at half filling, which has proven useful for demonstrating basic principles of DFT~\cite{Carrascal_2015,CarFerMaiBur-EPJB-18,Deur2018,SKCPB23}, due to its tiny Hilbert space and analytic solutions.
+{\bf Illustrations}: We illustrate ETDDFT on the 2-site Hubbard model at half filling, which is useful for demonstrating basic principles of DFT~\cite{Carrascal_2015,CarFerMaiBur-EPJB-18,Deur2018,SKCPB23}, due to its tiny Hilbert space and analytic solutions.
 Here we need only the symmetric case to make our points:

 with $t$ the hopping parameter and $U$ the onsite repulsion.
-Exact expressions for the wavefunctions, eigenvalues and other relations for the asymmetric case are given in Secs.~S2-S4 of the SI .
-As in Ref.~\cite{SKCPB23}, we restrict ourselves to the three singlet states: the ground state, the first excitation, which is a singly excited state, and a double excitation.
-The simplest ensemble is
+Exact expressions \kim{ for the} asymmetric case are given in Secs.~S3-S5 of the SI.
+As in Ref.~\cite{SKCPB23}, we restrict ourselves, to the three singlet states: the ground state, the \kim{ first (predominately single) excitation and second (predominately double) excitation~\cite{ZhaBur-PRA-04} and consider}

 with $\bar{w}=1-w$ and $0\leq w<0.5$.
 Because of norm conservation, the density can be characterized by a single number (usually $n_2-n_1$), so $\chi(\omega)$ is just a function.
 The many-body $\chi_w(\omega)$ is a weighted combination (Eq.~\eqref{eq:chigen}) of the ground-state $\chi_{0}(\omega)$